simonmichael/hledger_site/src/index.md

 Next, you could:

 - Scan through the docs listed in the sidebar to your left.
-If it's not visible, click the menu button at top left.
+  (If it's not visible, click/tap the horizontal-lines icon at top left, or press the `s` [access key].)
+- You can also search this site quickly by using the magnifying-glass icon at top left, or the `/` access key.
+  (Other access keys on this site: `t` change theme, `1` home page, `2` recent changes, `<` previous page, `>` next page.)
 - Check the [FAQ](faq.html).
 - Do a tutorial:
   [Quick Start](quickstart.html),